Biden faces Irish backlash over Israel-Hamas war ahead of St. Patrick's Day event with Ireland's leader

 Speaking alongside Vice President Kamala Harris on Friday morning, Varadkar praised Harris and said she'd shown "great courage and leadership in recent weeks, when you spoke publicly in favor of a cease-fire in Gaza... we support the work of the United States in trying to bring that about."

-Varadkar was also measured when he spoke of Mr. Biden earlier in the week.
+Varadkar was measured when he spoke of Mr. Biden earlier in the week.

 "The situation in Gaza is catastrophic and of great concern, and I have to say I believe President Biden's heart is in the right place here," Varadkar said, speaking to reporters at a dinner in Washington on Wednesday.
 "I know he's working with Egypt, with Qatar, Saudi and other countries in the region like the Jordanians to try and get Israel and Hamas to agree to a ceasefire."